Heath harvests 'food for thought' as Loons move forward from dismal loss

 “The way the results went for us on the weekend, we’d still be in with a shout and we could have put some pressure on some teams.
 But as I said before the game, we have to help ourselves first and that was really disappointing.
 It gives me a lot of food for thought moving forward about one or two individuals.”

-Heath said he’ll have to wait until later in the week before Saturday’s matinee against Colorado to know whether midfielder Romario Ibarra will play.
+Heath said he won't know until later in the week before Saturday’s matinee against Colorado whether midfielder Romario Ibarra will play.
 He missed Saturday’s game because of a hamstring injury sustained in a victory over New York City FC a week earlier.
 Fellow midfielder Miguel Ibarra didn’t train Tuesday, but Heath said he was “hopeful” he’ll be ready by Saturday.

 Francisco Calvo and Rasmus Schuller have obligations with their national teams and won’t be available Saturday.